Online talk answers common questions about Erie Canal Museum

 The Erie Canal Museum in downtown Syracuse, New York, will celebrate its 58th anniversary on October 25, 2020.
-On Thursday, October 8 at 12 p.m., Curator Ashley Maready will share answers to the most common questions about the institution and its artifacts.
-The program is free and open to the public.
+On Thursday, October 8 at 12 p.m., Museum Curator Ashley Maready will share answers to the most common questions about the institution and its artifacts.
+The online program is free and open to the public.
 You can join it through the Zoom application.
 Sign up now at this link: https://us02web.zoom.us/meeting/register/tZYqc–qqzsrGNSsPHBGI3nbmY_91Uo7991e.

-In response to the COVID-19 crisis and to protect visitors, volunteers, and staff, the Museum is closed to the public until further notice.
-Until we open our doors, we are working diligently to serve you through online programs and services.
+In response to the COVID-19 crisis and to protect visitors, volunteers, and staff, we are presenting many of our programs online.
+We are working diligently to serve you through these online programs and services.
 We greatly appreciate your support as we face financial uncertainty.
 If you’d like to make a donation to the Museum, please click here.

 The Erie Canal Museum is partially funded by a grant from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.